Frequently Asked Questions

 Q: I am very disappointed about the “clipped fin” requirement.
 As you know, portions of the derby area allow for retention of unclipped fish….
 You could allow for ANY legally caught salmon without disqualifying a potential winning fish….
 You don’t need to be acting as fish cops….

 A: The ‘clipped fin’ issue is complex.
-Again in 2012, there have been some hard feelings about this rule.
+Most years, there are some hard feelings expressed about this rule.
 There are indeed areas where wild fish can still be legally caught.
 However, the ‘clipped fin only’ decision was made several years ago (in our predecessor event, the Discovery Bay Salmon Derby) for several reasons.

 - We are living in a period with threatened wild salmon stocks.
-Some people feel that all fishing derbies are basically anti-sustainable – that they encourage overfishing.
+Some people feel that all fishing derbies, which try to catch as many fish as possible in a short period, are by definition basically anti-sustainable – they more or less encourage overfishing.
 It’s hard to argue with that position.
 We have volunteers and sponsors who would not be involved with this event if it were thinning wild stocks.
 By limiting the derby to hatchery fish, we are helping to support the hatchery concept – and the goal of a year-round sustainable fishery.

 - At the time this decision was made, in 2006, we were reviewing a derby year in which only nineteen fish – 19 – were submitted despite over 600 tickets being sold.
 We were very concerned about the direction the salmon fishery was going, and ‘clipped fin’ seemed the way of the future.
 State rules are increasingly restrictive on taking wild salmon.
 We are pleased that, in selective fishery derbies since that bad year, submissions have increased by orders of magnitude.